Coming of age: Anglo-Celtic

-In Anglo-Celtic cultures, (such as Australia, New Zealand, the United Kingdom, and Ireland) when a female reaches 16 years of age, she may have a sweet sixteenth birthday party.
-However, the legal age of majority is 18 in most of these countries.
-At 18, one is legally enabled to vote, purchase tobacco and alcohol, marry without parental consent (although one can wed at 16 in Scotland and New Zealand) and sign contracts.
+The legal age of majority is 18 in most Anglo-Celtic cultures (such as Australia, New Zealand, and Ireland).
+One is legally enabled to vote, purchase tobacco and alcohol, marry without parental consent (although one can wed at 16 in New Zealand) with consent of family court and sign contracts.
 But in the early twentieth century, the age of legal majority was 21, although the marriageable age was typically lower.
 Even though turning 21 now has few, if any, legal effects in most of these countries, its former legal status as the age of majority has caused it to continue to be celebrated.

+Brazil

+In the Sateré-Mawé tribe of the Brazilian Amazon, young boys celebrate their coming of age at 13 where they participate in the Bullet Ant Initiation.
+During this ceremony, the boys go out and search for bullet ants, and the ants are sedated.
+Then, the ants are woven into gloves.
+The ants are woven into the gloves so that their stingers are facing inwards- towards the skin.
+When the ants wake up, they're furious.
+The boys then have to wear the gloves for 20 minutes to prove their manhood.
+They will do this 20 times over the course of many months for the initiation to be finished.
+Any scream or cry is seen as a sign of weakness.

 Canada

 In Canada, a person aged 16 and over can legally drive a car and work, but are only considered to be an adult at age 18 like in the US.
 In most provinces, the legal age to purchase alcohol and cigarettes is 19, except in Alberta, Manitoba, and Quebec where it is 18 years old.